Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 	_Configuring the storage account connection strings_

-1. Replace the placeholder labeled [YOUR_ACCOUNT_NAME] with the Windows Azure Storage **Account Name** that you created earlier.
+1. Replace the placeholder labeled _[YOUR_ACCOUNT_NAME]_ with the Windows Azure Storage **Account Name** that you created earlier.
-1. Replace the placeholder labeled [YOUR_ACCOUNT_KEY] with the Windows Azure Storage account **Primary Access Key** value that you created earlier, when you created the storage account in Task 1.
+1. Replace the placeholder labeled _[YOUR_ACCOUNT_KEY]_ with the Windows Azure Storage account **Primary Access Key** value that you created earlier, when you created the storage account in **Task 1**.
 Again, replace both instances of the placeholder, one for each connection string.

 	![Setting the storage account connection strings](images/setting-the-storage-account-connection-string.png?raw=true)